jackvincentnz/jackvincentnz.github.io/_posts/2019-03-19-how-to-win-a-hackathon.md

 All stakeholders want these two questions answered.
 They are trying to understand what your product is and if it is worth investing in.
 Are you solving a problem that makes sense to them and what trajectory is your team heading on?

-* What are the clear reasons for your products existance?
+* What are the clear reasons for your products existence?
 * What were you able to achieve in the 24 hours?
 * What is required to take your product to market?